Pesa (rolling stock manufacturer): After 2001: production of modern rolling stock

 On September 19, 2012, Deutsche Bahn (DB, German Railways) signed two framework contracts with Pesa to build up to 470 diesel multiple unit trains (DMUs) for regional and local services.
 The first contract is for 120 DMUs with 50 to 100 seats and a maximum speed of 120 km/h.
 The second contract is for up to 350 DMUs with 50 to 200 seats and a maximum speed of 140 km/h.
 The trains would include many components made in Germany, including diesel motor power packs from MTU Friedrichshafen and brakes from Knorr-Bremse.
 No firm contracts were signed at the time, since any orders would depend on operating contracts that DB expects to win in the future.
 The two contracts could eventually be worth up to €1.2bn, equal to approximately $1.5 billion.
 The contract between Pesa and DB was the largest deal executed at the 2012 InnoTrans international rail fair.

 On September 20, 2013, Pesa presented a project of their first high-speed train.
 A prototype was planned to be shown during the InnoTrans 2014.

 On January 15, 2014, Pesa signed a 167.9m złoty ($US 54.8m) contract with Warsaw Tramways for the delivery of 30 type 134N Jazz low-floor LRVs, to be used on lower-density routes in Warsaw.

 On October 30, 2013, Pesa announced a new design of high-speed electric EMU train called the Pesa Dart for PKP Intercity service.
 The first version of the Pesa Dart will have a top speed of 160 km/h, but the train is designed to be capable of 200 km/h and Pesa states that its speed may eventually be raised to 250 km/h. in February 2014, Pesa won a contract to supply 20 Pesa Dart trainsets to PKP Intercity for a price of 1.3 billion złoty including 15 years of servicing, to be delivered by October 2015.
 The Pesa Dart trainsets will be 150 meters long, with 352 seats including 60 in first class, will have ERTMS equipment, and will have a top speed of 160 km/h.

 In June 2018, Pesa was nationalized by the Polish government after a dearth of new orders and struggles to deliver equipment led to financial stress.

 On March 3, 2019, Pesa signed a contract with Czech private operator RegioJet to supply 7 two-car electric multiple units for regional services.

+In December 2023, the company signed a contract with the private Czech carrier RegioJet for the delivery of up to 60 electric multiple units.
+The trains will be able to move at the speed of 200 km/h and will be intended to run on the Prague-Brno route.
+In the future, the trains will connect cities in the Czech Republic, Poland and Hungary.

+In April 2024, Ghana received the first of two diesel multiple units ordered from Pesa.
+They are to be operated on the Tema-Mpakadan Railway Line.